The Warden and the Wolf King

 (I received this book for review purposes.)

-Disclosure of Material Connection- I received Eternity Changes Everything: How to Live Now in the Light of Your Future, by Stephen Witmer, for free through Cross Focused Reviews.
-I was not required to write a positive review.
+Disclosure of Material Connection- I received a free copy of The Warden and the Wolf King, by Andrew Peterson, to review.
+I was not required to write a positive review nor was I compensated in any other way.
 The opinions I have expressed are my own.
-I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255.
+I am disclosing this in accordance with the FTC Regulations.
+I am part of CSFF Blog Tour.
 All links were current when posted.